trickys-dev/docs-website/docs/stormworks/trainserver.md

 ### Signals
 This system uses traditional upper quadrant semaphore signals, which means that insted of traffic light signals that you may be used to, these signals use moving arms with corresponding lights that inform the driver if they can continue or stop.

 All signals on this railway are upper quadrant semaphore signals, this means that a horizontal arm always means the signal is on displaying a danger or caution aspect.
-A arm that is pointing upwards indicates the signal is off, which means it's clear to proceed.
+An arm that is pointing upwards indicates the signal is off, which means it's clear to proceed.

 <b>Home/Starter Signal</b>